Interested in the deliciousness of the Thai South? Here is our first Vlog installment. And it is on the great delicious foods of Hat Yai, Songkhla.

 is where we stayed for all the three times we have been to Hat Yai

 The reasons are obvious.
 Great standard of service and hygiene, excellent location, big room, good pricing and scrumptious breakfast and dinner options (all Halal-certified).
-Read the full review of the hotel here.

 5. Cable Car on Khao Kor Hong Public Park